Darbar of Aurangzeb: Description

 Azam Shah is wearing a gauntlet, as if prepared to receive the bird from his father.

-This durbar (also anglicized as "darbar") scene takes place under a canopy, against a blue-sky background.
+This durbar (also anglicized as darbar) scene takes place under a canopy, against a blue-sky background.
 The emperor Aurangzeb is seated upon a golden throne, studded with jewels.
 Behind him is a striped bolster.
 He is holding a bird, variously identified as a hawk or a falcon.
 He has with him a shield and a sword.
 These, along with his trained bird-of-prey, emphasize his martial prowess.
+The 63-year-old emperor is the only figure to display no signs of aging.

 The figure closest to the emperor, identified as Azam Shah, is wearing a vest made out of golden brocade.
 He wears a falconer's gauntlet, as if preparing to receive the bird from the emperor.
-This is a metaphor, symbolizing Azam Shah's status as heir apparent, prepared to receive the empire as his inheritance.
+This is a metaphor, symbolizing Azam Shah's status as heir apparent.
 The presence of Azam Shah's son Bidar Bakht before the emperor also points to his elevated status.
 The boy's liveliness contrasts with the formal portrayal of the other figures.

 To the left of Azam Shah is his elder brother Mu'azzam, who has a characteristic white streak in his beard.
 Finally, at the far left is Shaista Khan, an important nobleman and uncle to the emperor.

 Behind the emperor's throne is the prince Muhammad Kam Bakhsh.
 Holding a fly-whisk, he is depicted as an adolescent, with a hint of a moustache forming above his lips.
 On the far right is Ashraf Khan, a nobleman who served as paymaster general.

 Reception

-Stuart Cary Welch calls the work, "of stunning quality", and notes that despite Aurangzeb's aversion to art as a result of his religiosity, some of the best Mughal paintings were made during his reign.
+Stuart Cary Welch calls the work "of stunning quality", and notes that despite Aurangzeb's aversion to art as a result of his religiosity, some of the best Mughal paintings were made during his reign.
 John Seyller says that the painting has become "the iconic image of Alamgir and his reign".